 Over that time period, Liesel begins to steal more books and she reads them with Max who in turn tears out the pages of Mein Kampf, paints over them and writes her new stories.

-There is such much depth to this book, so many really well-developed characters, that I could not even begin to try and outline the whole story.
-And yet, it is not difficult to keep track of – there is no need for a glossery or timeline.
+There is such much depth to The Book Thief, so many really well-developed characters, that I could not even begin to try and outline the whole story.
+And yet, it is not difficult to keep track of – there is no need for a glossary or timeline.
 The book is perfectly easy to follow, with characters that you truly come to care for, even though you know, nearly from the first pages of the book, who will die and who will live.
 Death notes that he has no interest in building up mystery or suspense; he knows who will die and they know who will die.
 It is the getting there that is suspenseful, interesting, and worth-while.

 The story also works in the past, the present, and the future, with Death recalling incidents from the past, the story moving along in the present, and Death notifying you that a certain man will, for instance, be dead in five months or that it is the last time this or that will happen.
 Again, though, it is clear and straight-forward.